Effect of Temperature on Vibrations of Physically Nonlinear Piezoelectric Rods

 The paper is concerned with a physically nonlinear behavior of piezoelectric rods.
 Such rods are often employed as transducers.
 We evaluate the effect of a uniformly distributed temperature on vibrations of a piezoelectric rod polarized in the axial direction and subjected to a harmonic (periodic-in-time) electric field.
 We conclude that temperature can significantly affect vibrations of a physically nonlinear transducer in a broad spectrum of frequencies.
 It is also shown that physical nonlinearity has a strong effect on the dynamic response of piezoelectric rods to alternating electric fields, especially in the vicinity of the resonance frequency and at high power fields.

-E. Suhir and V. Birman, "Effect of Temperature on Vibrations of Physically Nonlinear Piezoelectric Rods," 2005 - International Workshop on Thermal Investigation of ICs and Systems, TIMA Editions / Laboratoire TIMA, Jan 2006.
+E. Suhir and V. Birman, "Effect of Temperature on Vibrations of Physically Nonlinear Piezoelectric Rods," Proceedings of the 11th International Workshop on Thermal Investigation of ICs and Systems (2005, Belgirate Italy), TIMA Editions / Laboratoire TIMA, Sep 2006.

 Mechanical and Aerospace Engineering

 © 2006 TIMA Editions / Laboratoire TIMA, All rights reserved.